-Fiscal 2016 was a stronger year for the Company and the precious metals industry in general as the industry saw a recovery from multi-year lows in metal prices.
-The spot silver price recovered from a low of \$13.58 per ounce in January 2016 to a high of \$20.71 per ounce in August 2016, a 53% increase, before retreating to \$16.24 per ounce by the end of 2016.
-Additionally, the market prices for the Company's lead and zinc by-product metals significantly increased from considerable lows during first quarter of 2016.
-The zinc price rose to \$1.32 per pound during the fourth quarter after starting the year at \$0.73 per pound while the lead price increased to \$1.12 per pound during the fourth quarter after starting the year at \$0.82 per pound.
-As a result of strong operational performance and the metal price increases boosting margins, the Company's liquidity position improved substantially, generating operating cash flow of \$5.4 million and reducing the net loss by \$14.2 million during the year.
+Metal prices in fiscal 2017 continued a sustained recovery from multi-year lows in precious and base metals.
+Year-over-year, the spot silver price recovered from a low of \$13.58 per ounce in January 2016 increasing to \$16.87 per ounce by the end of 2017.
+Additionally, the market prices for the Company's lead, zinc and copper by-product metals significantly increased from lows during 2016.
+The zinc price increased to \$1.50 per pound by the end of 2017 after starting fiscal 2016 at approximately \$0.70 per pound while the lead price increased to \$1.13 per pound by the end of 2017 after starting fiscal 2016 at approximately \$0.80 per pound.
+As a result, the Company's liquidity position has improved through increased cash generated from operations.
+This improvement is expected to continue into 2018 and beyond should precious and base metal prices continue at spot rates or better.